KirillKryukov/naf/README.md

 # Nucleotide Archival Format (NAF)

-NAF is a binary file format for DNA sequence data.
+NAF is a binary file format for biological sequence data.
 It's based on [zstd](http://www.zstd.net/), and features strong compression and fast decompression.
+It can store DNA, RNA, protein or text sequences, with or without qualities.
-It supports FASTA and FASTQ-formatted sequences, ambiguous IUPAC codes, masked sequence, and has no limit on sequence length or number of sequences.
+It supports FASTA and FASTQ-formattted sequences, ambiguous IUPAC codes, masked sequence, and has no limit on sequence length or number of sequences.
 See [NAF homepage](http://kirill-kryukov.com/study/naf/) for details and benchmarks.

 | Example benchmark: SILVA Database (948 MB): |
 |---------------------------------------------|